Smithsonian/cheby_checker/cheby_checker/README.md

 - Classes to hold ad-hoc data (detections, pointing, etc) used by various check functions
 - Some tests written in tests/towards_tests_of_data_classes.py

+ ### sifter, sifter_precalc, sifter_sql, sifter_query:

+- files from the formerly independent `sifter` repository, now fully merged into here.
+- sifter_precalc parses observations, identifies tracklets and splits observations into seperate tracklets, figures out where the observer is, deals with coordinate frame conversion, calculates the important info about a tracklet (integer night, HealPix, etc) and saves it to a dictionary.
+- sifter_sql creates a database for storing the dictionaries from sifter_precalc
+- sifter_query can be used to query the database from sifter_sql such that you can ask "on a given night, what tracklets are in HealPix X?"
+- sifter kind of ties it all together (WIP)

 # To Do

  - Test mpc_nbody works in cheby_checker [MA]